Genusbiz/docs/developers/defining-an-app-model/security/security-overview-and-review.md

 Some privileges are not granted directly to a security group, but may be granted indirectly through memberships in other security groups.
 To explore these memberships, expand the security group.

-In the example below, the System Manager security group has been granted the privilege <span style="FONT-STYLE: italic">Sign in as a desktop user through the membership in the Super Users security group.
+In the example below, the System Manager security group has been granted the privilege _Sign in as a desktop user_ through the membership in the Super Users security group.
 The privilege has not been granted to the Super Users security group directly, but is granted through the membership in the Users security group.

 ![ID7C97442578D0482B.jpg](media/ID7C97442578D0482B.jpg)